Disorders of coronary vessels

 Older schools of thought proposed that the coronary arteries grew out from the aortic roots and the cardiac veins that were derived from a systemic venous structure.
 However, this theory has largely been disproven since coronary arteries have been identified in embryonic hearts prior to the formation of the coronary ostia in the aortic sinuses.
 Therefore, the outgrowth theory was traded in for the ingrowth theory.

 Recall that systemic vasculogenesis outside of the heart relies on the differentiation of mesenchymal tissue under the influence of vascular endothelial growth factor (VEGF) and other inductive agents.
-However, the primitive heart is only covered by the myocardium.
+However, the primitive heart is only covered by the false.
 Eventually, there is a migration of coelomic cells initially found at the venous aspect of the cardiac tube to the surface of the heart.
 This proepicardium spreads out to form a monolayer of cells over the previously bare, primitive myocardium.
 While the majority of the proepicardium will mature to form the epicardium, the underlying myocardium and nearby hematopoietic progenitor cells initiate a phenotypic transformation of some of the primitive cells.
 Consequently, there is a shift from the epithelial tissue of the epicardium, to a highly invasive mesenchymal tissue known as epicardial-derived cells (EPDCs).
 These cells are considered extremely important in the formation of the coronary vascular tree.

 By the middle of the 4th gestational week (around day 25), vasculogenesis results in the formation of primitive vessels between the myocardium and epicardium.
 They coalesce as time progresses to give rise to a diffuse vascular plexus in the subepicardial space.
 Spatially and temporally coordinated inductive factors (including, but not limited to VEGF, connexion 43, perlecan, and neural crest cells) promote the growth of some of these branches toward the root of the aorta.
 Here, at least two vessels will penetrate the aortic root to give rise to the coronary arteries.
 The vessels are instantly exposed to a rush of blood, which further promotes smooth muscle migration and maturation of the vessel wall (via cellular rearrangement and apoptosis).